Farrell banned for first two World Cup pool games

 Last updated on .From the section Rugby Union

-Owen Farrell will miss the first two pool games at the World Cup after World Rugby successfully appealed against the decision to overturn his red card.
+Owen Farrell will miss England's first two World Cup pool games after World Rugby successfully appealed against the decision to overturn his red card.

 The England captain's four-game ban means he will miss the group games against Argentina and Japan, with two warm-up matches also included.

-Farrell's red card was overturned by an independent judicial committee, which itself was then overruled on Tuesday.
+Farrell's red card had been overturned by an independent judicial committee, which was then overruled on Tuesday.

 The Appeal Committee said the tackle was "always illegal".